Made to (eventually) be broken: Sports records that stood the test of time

 There are some things that feel really great: finding $20 in your pocket, getting a duvet cover on perfectly the first time you try, breaking a 34-year-old record.

-At the 2019 IAAF World Athletics Championships in Doha, Qatar, this week, Donavan Brazier not only won the men's 800m race, but he set a new American record that had stood strong for a whopping 34 years.
-In becoming the first U.S. runner to win gold in the event, he also set a world championship record.
+At the 2019 IAAF World Athletics Championships in Doha, Qatar, this week, Donavan Brazier did exactly that.
+He won the 800 meters with a time of 1:42.3, setting a new American record that had stood strong for a whopping 34 years, a world championship record -- and becoming the first U.S. runner to win gold in the event at worlds.

-Shoutout to ESPN's Stats & Information for giving us a list of long-standing records that were eventually broken.
+With help from ESPN's Stats & Information, we put together a list of long-standing records that were eventually broken.
 These are jaw-dropping.

 Most triple-doubles in a single season